What if I can't find what I am looking for?

 We take great care in producing our fresh hop garlands, and always aim to make sure they are clean and free from insects before we send them out.
 Occasionally though, despite our best efforts, mother nature can get the better of us, such is the joy of dealing with a natural product!
 If you would prefer not to take the risk of extra insects or have a premises that serves food or drink under the area you plan to hang your hops, we would advise dried garlands.How do I hang my hop garland?

 The decorative hop garland is not ready made - it has been carefully grown and trained to create this length of hops.
-The top 10 foot is cut as a garland for you to hang and create the finished garland in your home.
+The top 10 foot is cut for you to hang and create the finished garland in your home.

 We recommend securing the hops using large cup hooks, approximately a meter apart which you can hook the main stem over (like a picture frame).
 Once in place cut to the length you require and then trim and tuck to make the garland look good.